 The climax of the party was yet to come.
 We all gathered in the foyer of the home for a collective lighting of chanukiot which many guests had brought.
 Before Mark commenced the candle lighting, he offered a few remarks of thanks to his guests, as would any other host in his circumstances.
 But then came the beginning of the miracle part—he acknowledged that five of the guests are Holocaust survivors.
 Included in this group was Mr. Hollander, who survived one of the last transports in 1944 from Czechoslovakia to Auschwitz, a transport that coincidentally included Marks’ mother as well.

 In the glow of over one hundred individual Hanukkah candles, Mr. Hollander began to sing for the gathered group.
 At 85 years old, he has a rich and beautiful voice.
 He opened with a haunting and to me unfamiliar version of Hanairot Halalu.
 This was followed by several other Hebrew and Yiddish favorites, as he was joined by other singers of Yiddish.

 Hanukkah celebrates the miracle of eight days of oil, but in a deeper sense, it celebrates the miracle of Jewish survival.
 No one had to say that to us on Sunday night.
 We witnessed and experienced it firsthand.
 “Not my might nor by power, but by my spirit, says the Lord of hosts” asserted the prophet Zechariah in last week’s Hanukkah Haftorah.
 Although we all know that spirit alone is not sufficient, it is unquestionably a part of our special Jewish story.
 And it dominated our Hanukkah gathering on a modest street in Brookline.

-Ms. Kaplan is the Director of the CJP Boston-Haifa Connection and a long time member of congregation Kehillath Israel in Brookline, Massachusetts.
+Ruth Kaplan is the Director of the CJP Boston-Haifa Connection and a long-time member of Congregation Kehillath Israel in Brookline, Massachusetts.